Top

 Are you Ready to Save Time and Help Your Students Master Their Sight Words?

 You can also find full sets of Multi-Sensory Sight Word Practice Pages in the Teaching in Blue Jeans store.
-At just a few cents a page you can’t afford to not get your students mastering their sight words today!
+At just a few cents a page, you can’t afford to not get your students mastering their sight words today!
+Give the multi-sensory approach a try in your room and watch engagement soar as your students work toward sight word mastery.

 Comments